bwva/HTML-SpinnerElem/README.md

 #### margin | mrgn = [ length ]
 Adds right and left margins to the spinner itself - but not to any prefix or suffix.
 Accepts standard css length units.
 Default is zero (0).
-TODO: More options for margins.
+TODO: More options and focused names for margins.
 ```html
 <x-spinner prefix="Recording" suffix="Now" margin="2ch"></x-spinner>
 ```

 #### back-color | bclr = [ hex color | rgba() color | inherit | transparent ]
-Add a minimally-formatted background to the entire tag, including any prefix and suffix, with some padding and (arbitrary design diktat) rounded corners.
+Add a minimally-formatted background to the entire tag, including any prefix and suffix, with some padding and  rounded corners by arbitrary design diktat.
 The background is colored with this attribute, which may be any standard HTML color.
 Default is no back_color, and therefore no added background, padding, etc.
 Note that the spinner tag may be placed in another HTML element that provides background features, possibly with more options for styling.
 MAYBE TODO: more options for the background.
 ```html